-Within just a few seconds of meeting magician, the average spectator will have formed an impression of the magician and decided if they are interested in paying attention.
+Within just a few seconds of meeting magician, the average spectator will have formed a first impression of the magician and decided if they are interested in paying attention.
 You only get one chance at a first impression.
-First impressions are very hard to change.
+The first impression is very hard to change.

-Psychologists at Princeton University showed people video's of politicians.
+Psychologists at Princeton University showed people video’s of politicians.
 They found that people were able to predict who would win an election over 70% of the time, just from viewing a microsecond of footage about the politician.
+Just from one first impression.
 In just a fraction of a second, people were able to make highly accurate predictions about another person.

 As a magician, you can use magic tricks that are good openers to win the attention of your audience.
 However, spectators will have drawn assumptions about you before you even get them to ‘pick a card’.